PrepMarquis/novela-hugo-starter/content/post/the-end-of-selections.md

 It is pretty much evident that our world is a one piece of solid competition over scarce resources.

 It's simple economics at work that people and agencies as rational agencies behaves ina way that their expected outcomes of a said work should exceed the investments.
 Or at least meet in the middle.
+Suggesting otherwise would be a challenge.

 This is why we @ [uretkenakademi.com](https://uretkenakademi.com) were running a fully online incubator program for founders and entrepreneurs before it was cool!
 Being online helps you scale and distribute your impact at a percent of you would have beared in a full face2face setting.